huey-nibiru/python-platform/README.md

 # Python-Platform

+## Preface

-##### The goal of each code class is to get as many students as possible to move up into either a 2:1/1:1 scratch, or python.
-Each lesson has a well-rounded array of concepts.
-The concepts and homework are pre-made inside the google sheet provided.
-Please refer to THIS GOOGLE SHEET to access all code class lessons.
-Please follow the directions above (also contained in the google sheet) to optimize the lesson plan.
+- The goal of python platform is to get as many students as possible to move up into either 2:1 or 1:1 code coaching.
+- Before beginning your lesson, review the code and understand how the program works and the concepts used.
+- DO NOT teach a class without looking over the code.
+- Homework MUST be included in the notes for each lesson.

-## Overview
+## CONCEPTS

 ### Introduction (Recurring Talking points)